 Limits on Purchases and Sales

-•A Participant will remain eligible to purchase Shares, subject to the conditions and limitations in the Plan, until he or she no longer meets all of the requirements for participation in the Plan.
+•A Participant will remain eligible to purchase Shares, subject to the conditions and limitations in the Plan, until he or she no longer meets all the requirements for participation in the Plan.

 •A Participant may not sell Shares purchased under the Plan within six months of the purchase.